 Level All

-A sale price on paper is not always the cash a seller takes home.
-In many acquisitions, especially cash-free, debt-free deals, the number agreed at signing moves after completion.
+A sale price on paper is not always the cash you take home.
+In many acquisitions – especially cash-free, debt-free deals – the headline number agreed at signing moves after completion.

 That is where the working capital peg matters.
-It is not a side note for accountants.
-It is one of the main checks that protects both buyer and seller from handing over a business in an unfair state.
+It is not just a side note for the accountants; it is the primary financial check that protects both buyer and seller from handing over a business in an unfair state.

 What a working capital peg actually is

-If the business arrives at completion with that normal level intact, the agreed price should hold.
-If it arrives above or below that level, the price often changes.
+If the business arrives at completion with that “normal” level intact, the agreed sale price holds.
+If it arrives above or below that level, the price changes.

-The simple difference between working capital and cash
+The crucial difference between working capital and cash

 Working capital is not the same as cash in the bank.
-Cash may be stripped out of a cash-free, debt-free deal, but the buyer still expects the business to have enough fuel to trade on day one.
+Cash is usually stripped out for the seller in a cash-free, debt-free deal, but the buyer still expects the business to have enough fuel (stock and receivables) to trade smoothly on day one.

-So buyers look at debtors, stock and creditors.
-A business can show good profit and still arrive short of working capital if receivables are slow, stock is thin, or suppliers have been paid unusually early.
+A business can show excellent profit margins but still arrive short of working capital if receivables are slow to collect, stock is dangerously thin, or suppliers have been paid unusually early.

-Why buyers and sellers agree on a peg
+Why buyers and sellers must agree on a peg

-Without that target, either side can gain from timing.
-A seller might chase collections hard, run down stock, or delay supplier payments before completion.
-A buyer could then inherit a business that looks fine on paper but needs extra cash at once.
+Without that target, either side can game the system.
+A seller might chase collections aggressively, run down stock, or delay supplier payments to extract cash before completion.
+A buyer would then inherit a business that looks fine on paper but needs an immediate cash injection to survive.

-The headline valuation is only the starting point, not the final cheque.
+The Golden Rule: The headline valuation is only the starting point.
+The working capital adjustment dictates the final cheque.

 How the peg changes the final deal price